-A handyman husband has been roasted on social media for his decision to erect a garden shed right outside the bedroom he shares with his wife, leaving her in tears.
+A handyman husband was roasted on social media this year for his decision to erect a garden shed right outside the bedroom he shares with his wife, leaving her in tears.

 “I thought the shed was going around the side of the house where I’d never see it,” new mum Sarah Aiton tells Yahoo Lifestyle.